mat-ruszczycky/practice-react-todo/README.md

 # Practice React TODO App
-Repository for practicing React and front-end system design using a TODO app as the subject.
+Repository for practicing React and Front-End system design using a TODO app as the subject.

 Credit to following sources for research into process:

 - https://www.greatfrontend.com/system-design
 - https://www.udemy.com/course/software-architecture-design-of-modern-large-scale-systems